OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 3.3 We are not authorised to, and will not in any circumstances, pay interest on funds whilst they are held by us.

-3.4 As we do not offer credit there should not be any circumstance where we would expect to charge a customer interest.
+3.4 As we do not offer credit there should not be any circumstance in which we would expect to charge a customer interest.

-3.5 We make our money by charging you a different exchange rate to the rate we can obtain from our provider.
-We are able to obtain rates not generally available to the public by virtue of the volumes we conduct on a daily basis.
+3.5 We make our money by charging you a different exchange rate to the rate we can obtain from our providers, known as margin.
+We are able to obtain rates not generally available to the public by virtue of the volumes we transact on a daily basis.

 4 COMMUNICATIONS BETWEEN YOU AND US